AboutWebLLC/unofficial-updater2/important.md

 additional servers without the need of an Internet connection.

 Once the downloading is complete, UU2 will asks specific questions about how Adobe ColdFusion is installed.
 It will then produce backups of any directories it will modify.
 Finally, it will apply the hotfixes and security bulletins according to the published instructions.
+If you are running Multi-Server JRun or J2EE installs you will need to run UU2 against each instance.

 UU2 only updates files, it **does not modify** any settings in ColdFusion such as *neo-***.xml* or *jvm.config*.
+The security hotfixes have introduced new jvm flags in *jvm.config* and changes to *neo-***.xml* which are documented in the Adobe TechNote [Important hotfix-related notes for ColdFusion 9 and ColdFusion 10](http://helpx.adobe.com/coldfusion/kb/important-hotfix-related-notes.html) and may need to be manually applied after running UU2 depending upon specific configuration needs.

 A list of files that Unofficial Updater 2 updates as compared to a clean install of Adobe ColdFusion 8.0.1, 9.0.0, 9.0.1, and 9.0.2 are listed below: